 “How can someone wake up one day and decide they don’t want their partner anymore?
 To let go of something they chose to carry from the very beginning?”

 It’s hard for me to understand because love has always been so essential to who I am.
 I love to love.
 I love the feeling of making someone feel loved.
 Maybe I’m still a bit naive—or maybe I’m just too genuine for a world that isn’t always kind—but I’ve always believed that once you love someone, it should last forever—just the two of you committed against all odds.
-Maybe that’s why it’s hard for me to understand how love fades for others.
-For me, love has always felt like something worth fighting for, even when it means risking everything.

 A few days ago, I saw a video on Instagram of a couple still deeply in love after more than 7 years together.
 I felt a bit of envy because I’ve never had a relationship like that before.
 My first real relationship didn’t come until I was 28.
-It was long-distance and lasted almost 3 years, but eventually, we let go of each other because of the distance.
+It was long-distance and lasted almost 3 years but we eventually let go of each other because of the distance.
 It was a real, steady love—no bitterness, no blame.
 We even stayed friends, at least until he met someone new.

-I may not know what it’s like to have my love for someone fade while being together, but I know that love requires constant nurturing and effort.
-Love isn’t something you simply have; it’s something you keep choosing.
-It’s not enough to say “I love you” and hope that’s enough.
+I may not know what it’s like to have my love for someone fade while being together, but I’ve learned that love requires constant nurturing and effort.
+Love isn’t something you simply “have”—it’s something you keep choosing.
+Saying “I love you” isn’t enough on its own.
 Love has to be felt, lived, and shown every day in ways that your partner understands.
-You have to make them feel loved in their own love language, not yours.
-That’s how you keep love alive—not just with words, but by making them feel seen, valued, and held.
+You need to make your partner feel loved in their own love language, not yours.

-Maybe…love fades bit by bit as two people drift apart when they stop making the effort to nurture it.
-It doesn’t always disappear all at once; sometimes it slips away so quietly that it goes unnoticed until it’s almost gone.
 In the end, love is a responsibility—a commitment to take good care of someone’s heart.
 Many of us sometimes forget (myself included) that holding someone’s heart is a precious trust, one that deserves care, not carelessness.

 So, let’s remind each other… in a world where genuine love and loyalty can feel rare, those who guard and cherish your heart are worth appreciating deeply.
 Love is fragile, but when we choose to nurture it every day, it has the power to be stronger than anything else.
-If you’re lucky enough to have someone who truly cherishes your heart, don’t take them for granted.
-Keep choosing them…every day. ❤️

 Love you, Afiq.